adrofa/eyes_classifier/README.md

 ![tn_lc](./notebooks/inference_analysis/preview/v4/tn_lowConf.png)
 </details>

-Version 4 model finally overfitted (last epoch losses: train-0.021; valid-0.101).
+Model overfitted (last epoch losses: train-0.021; valid-0.101) in Version 4.
 I will try to overcome overfitting by improving augmentation.

 Also, I noticed that the valid-loss starts to decrease after reduce-lr-on-plateu,